DreamSpoon/POMster/docs/GEOMETRY_NODES.md

 7. Complete
 Comparing the before and after, the Shell and Fringe effect is especially noticeable where the edges of the geometry meet the background: a bumpy fringe can be seen.

+Before Shell and Fringe

 ![picture](assets/shell_fringe/before_shell_fringe.png)

+After Shell and Fringe

 ![picture](assets/shell_fringe/after_shell_fringe.png)